bitcoin-dot-org/Bitcoin.org/it_IT/bitcoin-core/capacity-increases.md

 ---
-# Questo file è protetto dalla  licenza MIT License (MIT) reperibile su
+# This file is licensed under the MIT License (MIT) available on
 # http://opensource.org/licenses/MIT.

 layout: base-core